Welcome to the Sheffield Play Partnership.

 Our Story…

-In October 2015 we launched Sheffield Play Association at Sheffield Winter Gardens.
-Sheffield Play Association was initiated by four community based organisations delivering play in their communities, Pitsmoor Adventure Playground, Manor After School Kids Club, Highfields Adventure Playground and Friends of Richmond Park following concerns that support for play and playwork in Sheffield was in decline and that many community playschemes and community led play facilities were no longer happening.
-In 2022 we revisited our purpose and renamed ourselves to Sheffield Play Partnership.
-The main reason for the re-name was to promote the much needed partnerships and sharing of the even more reduced resources.
+In October 2015 we launched Sheffield Play Association at the Winter Gardens.
+Sheffield Play Association was initiated by four organisations delivering play in their communities, Pitsmoor Adventure Playground, Manor After School Kids Club, Highfields Adventure Playground and Friends of Richmond Park, out of concern about the reduction in the number of community playschemes and community led play facilities across the city.

 Why Play?